teor2345/endosome/README.md

 * handshake.txt (Annotated transcript of client-or-handshake-raw.{sh,py})
 * client-versions.py (Generic Cell Packing, Versions Cell, Response Unpacking)

+Some scripts are designed to clarify ambiguities in the tor specification.
+They are named after the corresponding tor trac ticket number.

 ## Reference Material

 handshake.txt contains a hexdump of a typical handshake, and some working